hitherejoe/ComposeAcademy/academy/material/alert_dialog.md

 # Hero section
 title: Alert Dialog
-description: Display a pop-up alert dialog
+description: Display a pop-up alert dialog.
+Used to provide information to users, along with buttons to take action on the alerted situation.
 buttons:
   - icon: github
     content: View in Playground